eduardosanzb/eduardosanzb/notes/llm.md

 ### Neuronal network internals
-We have the inputs of tokens that can go to 0 to a defined amount of tokens.
+_The params is normally what is attached to the models e.g. Llama 3.1 405B_ We have the inputs of tokens that can go to 0 to a defined amount of tokens.
-This is the context, then we have put this inputs with parameters (_weights_) which are like knobs that
+This is the context, then we have put this inputs with parameters (_weights_) which are like knobs that we can tune to get the best output.

 All of this is passed to a gian mathematical expression that will always give the outputs.